 | Year 3 | $215-230 | $740-930 | $750-930 |

 Over three years, the TK905 saves $525-700 compared to subscription-based trackers.
-That gap widens with every additional vehicle.
+The math is blunt: at $20-25/month, a subscription tracker runs $720-900 in fees over 36 months, versus roughly $180 in prepaid SIM/data on the TK905 across the same span.
+That’s where the “$500+ saved over 3 years” claim comes from, and the gap widens with every additional vehicle.
 A fleet of 5 vehicles on TKSTAR saves $2,600-3,500 over three years vs the same fleet on Tracki.

 The trade-off is clear: Tracki gives you a better app and smaller form factor.
 LandAirSea 54 gives you IP67 waterproofing and a more polished experience.
 The TK905 gives you the lowest total cost, period.
 For a deeper comparison of those two alternatives, see our Tracki vs LandAirSea comparison.